WilliamsFerreira/WilliamsFerreira/README.md

 - 🔭 I’m currently working as Front-end on collaborative projects
 - 🌱 I’m currently learning CSS and React.js
 - 👯 I’m looking to collaborate on new projects.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ele/dele / he/him
 - ⚡ Fun fact: I play bass!